 Nathlie Provosty (b.
-1981, Cincinnati, Ohio) is a visual artist based in Brooklyn, New York, whose work is engaged with consciousness and perception.
-The artist uses subtle, highly material qualities of oil paint which oscillate visually and conceptually by way of multi-referential imagery, a physical interaction with light and the environment, and continuous spatial shifts.
-Her first one-person exhibition in New York opened in 2012 at an experimental artist-run gallery called 1:1, and she has since exhibited nationally and internationally, including Apalazzo Gallery in Brescia, ITALY and Nathalie Karg Gallery in New York (2018, 2016).
-Group exhibitions include Peter Freeman in New York (2019); Kunsthall Stavanger, Norway (2018); Colby Museum of Art, ME, curated by Alex Katz (2017), Washington University Museum, DC (2017).
-Recent collaborations include the contribution of album art to Planetarium, a record by Sufjan Stevens, Nico Muhly, Bryce Dessner, and James McAlister (2017).
-In November 2018 the artist will participate in a five-person show at Kunsthall Stavanger, in Norway.
+1981, Cincinnati, Ohio) is a New York City-based visual artist whose work is engaged with materiality and perception.
+Provosty uses subtle, highly tactile qualities of oil paint that oscillate visually and conceptually according to the painting’s multi-referential imagery, physical interaction with light & the environment, and continuous spacial shifts.
+Her first solo exhibition in New York opened in 2012 at 1:1, an experimental artist-run gallery in the East Village.
+She has since exhibited work nationally and internationally including the Risorgimento Museum in Turin, Italy (2018-19) and Nathalie Karg Gallery in New York (2018, 2016), among others.
+Group exhibitions include Peter Freeman in New York (2019); Kunsthall Stavanger, Norway (2018); Colby Museum of Art, ME, curated by Alex Katz (2017); and Washington University Museum, DC (2017).
+Works are currently on view at SFMoMA’s Open Ended: Painting and Sculpture 1900 to Now.

 Nathalie Karg Exhibitions

 June 25 - August 9, 2019